Shooting of David Ortiz: Shooting

 Security camera footage revealed that on June 9, 2019, at approximately 5:40 p.m.
-Atlantic Standard Time, one of the suspects involved in the shooting, Alberto Miguel Rodriguez Mota arrived at the Dial Bar and Lounge in East Santo Domingo.
+Atlantic Standard Time, one of the suspects involved in the shooting, Alberto Miguel Rodriguez Mota, arrived at the Dial Bar and Lounge in East Santo Domingo.
 Rodriguez Mota waited for several hours for the arrival of the intended target of the attack, Sixto David Fernandez, a friend of David Ortiz.
-After Fernandez arrived and sat down at his usual table, Rodriguez Mota took a picture of him, but the picture was blurry and the black pants being worn by Fernandez were obscured by a white object in the bar.
+After Fernandez arrived and sat down at his usual table, Rodriguez Mota took a picture of him, but the picture was blurry, and the black pants being worn by Fernandez were obscured by a white object in the bar.

 Rodriguez Mota texted the picture to Jose Eduardo Ciprian, an inmate at 15 de Azua prison.
-Ciprian then texted the picture to another suspect Gabriel Alexander Perez Vizcaíno, who showed the picture to several other suspects in a meeting at a gas station.
-In the interim, however, Ortiz had arrived at the bar wearing white pants, and wearing a patterned shirt similar to that being worn by Fernandez, and sat next to Fernandez at the same table.
+Ciprian then texted the picture to another suspect, Gabriel Alexander Perez Vizcaíno, who showed the picture to several other suspects in a meeting at a gas station.
+In the interim, however, Ortiz had arrived at the bar wearing white pants and a patterned shirt similar to that being worn by Fernandez, and sat next to Fernandez at the same table.
 Just prior to the incident, security camera footage showed two men on a motorcycle allegedly planning the attack with a man in a car near the bar where the shooting took place.

 At approximately 8:50 p.m.
 Atlantic Standard Time, Ortiz was "ambushed by a man who got off a motorcycle", saw Ortiz wearing white pants, and shot him with a single bullet in the back.
 Jhoel López, a Dominican TV host who was with Ortiz, was also wounded in the leg during the shooting.